robertouski/robertouski/README.md

 - 🌱 I’m currently Working on AI Training Coding Expert.

-- 🛠️ My main responsibilities involve reviewing, refining, and updating code to help train AI models.
+- 🛠️ Refining code to train cutting-edge AI models.

 - 🤝 I’m available for freelancing.

 - 🌱 **The Eternal Learner:** Always on the journey of learning.

-- 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)

-- 💬 Ask me about **React.js, Node.js, and AI integrations**.
+- 💬 Ask me about ** Node.js, and AI integrations**.

 - 📫 How to reach me **rmoncayoandrade@gmail.com**